The String 'n Ring Puzzle

 together.
 Let the glue dry fully before turning.

-The other method is also best done while the post blank is still square.
+is also best done while the post blank is still square.
 If the turner has

 access to a mortising set-up with a 1⁄4" mortise bit then this can fairly quickly produce a clean